 Today's section takes you into Haute-Normandie.
 You'll cycle through many forest areas.
 The countryside in the country park Vexin Français is characterised by its moorland and chalk cliffs.
 In the middle of the park is the town, Chars.
 If you like, you can shorten today's section by taking the train from here (not included in price).
 The destination of today's section is the small town of Gisors.
 According to legend, treasure from the Knights of the Temple is hidden in the castle ruins here.

 Day 4: Gisors – Forges-les-Eaux, ca. 65 km

 Pedalling on, you make your way through Normandy to the north, always getting closer to The Channel.
 Gentle hills and green woods, luscious orchards and flower-laden meadows: Normandy is showing off its most idyllic side.
 Between the typically French farmhouses, you'll see the colourful Normandy cows grazing in the fields.
 At the end of the day, you reach the spa resort of Forges-les-Eaux, which was popular as early as the 16th century.

-From Crawley, you cycle through the county of Sussex into the heart of London.
+After a train ride to the town of Redhill (not included) you drive to the English capital.
 It's a good idea to think about what you'd like to see in London before your trip as London is huge and full of interesting sights.
 Leave your bike parked at the hotel and explore the town by foot or by public transport.
 All the important sights are easily reached for example on a boat trip along the Thames: Westminster Abbey, London Eye, Tower Bridge and the Tower of London.